yewstack/yew/docs/src/concepts/components/callbacks.md

 ### callback

-Registers a callback that will send a message to the component's update mechanism when it is executed.
+Register a callback that will send a message to the component's update mechanism when it is executed.
 Under the hood, it will call `send_self` with the message that is returned by the provided closure.
 A`Fn(IN) -> Vec<COMP::Message>` is provided and a `Callback<IN>` is returned.

 ### send\_message